-For the year 2019-20, all schools in England received £1,320 per eligible pupil.
-During this academic year, they include: children currently on Free School Meals (FSM), children who have received FSM within the last 6 years (Ever6), children who are looked after (CLA) and children of service personnel.
+For the year 2021-2022, all schools in England received £1,345 per eligible student.
+During this academic year, they include: students currently on Free School Meals (FSM), students who have received FSM within the last 6 years (Ever6), students who are looked after (CLA) and children of service personnel.

 Further details can be found via the following linked document in the attachments below.

 The Government’s vision for PE and school sport, supported by the national partners is:

 "All pupils leaving primary school physically literate and with the knowledge, skills and motivation necessary to equip them for a healthy lifestyle and lifelong participation in physical activity and sport."

 The funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school to spend on improving the quality of sport and PE for all their students.

 Further details can be found via the attachments below.

 The government requires schools to report on the number of students, in Year 6, who met the national swimming requirements.
 At Dixons Manningham we teach swimming in Year 3, 55% of our Y6 pupils met the requirement, when they went swimming in 2017-2018 (Y6 in 2020-2021).